KinaKnowledge/juno-lang/README.md

 ----

-Juno is a Lisp dialect and environment.
+Juno is both a Lisp dialect and environment.
 The lisp engine works on JSON as an input and manipulates the tree as a JSON representation, and returns a JSON structure as output.
 This means the Object { } structure is a first class citizen.
 Therefore this is completely legal out of the box:

 ```clojure
 (setq record